avvie/AndroidUnityBuildAutomation/README.md

 # AndroidUnityBuildAutomation
 A Unity Editor script that streamlines android builds on unity.
 Can also be used with Jenkins Server

+*This script should be placed in: Asstets/Editor*.

-You have to set up the variables below, residing at the top of the script
+You have to set up the variables below, residing at the top of the script.

 ```
 //appplication name